ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/how_to_create_ip_core_driver.rst

    };

    /**
-    * @brief Initializes and instance of the myIP driver
+    * @brief Initializes an instance of the myIP driver
     *
     * @param config Configuration values for the IP-Core
     * @return Pointer to initialized instance